 Fact: Will power cannot cure a mental illness.
-A depressed person experiencing lack of pleasure in their surroundings will not enjoy holidays either.
-Substance use can worsen or complicate Bipolar Disorder.
+A depressed person experiencing lack of pleasure in their surroundings will likely not enjoy holidays either.
+Substance use can worsen or complicate bipolar disorder.
 Mood disorders are illnesses that should be treated by a doctor and social support from family, friends and community.

-Fact: Not all people with Mood Disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
-Most people who are thinking of suicide say something about it before attempting it.
+Fact: Not all people with mood disorders attempt suicide, but suicide is a risk when someone is struggling with their mood.
+Most people who are thinking of suicide say something about it before attempting.
 If someone you know, whether you know them to be depressed or not, is talking about suicide, take them seriously.

 - Encourage professional help for your friend when needed (see Help Section)

 - If your friend is in the hospital, go and visit them if you are able.
 The hospital may be scary and overwhelming for them and a friendly face can help.
 Make sure to ask about visitor rules first.

 - Help your friend to avoid triggers like substances or situations that can cause them to relapse or feel unwell.